iglance/iGlance/.github/CONTRIBUTING.md

 (cd ./iGlance && pod install && cd ./iGlance && carthage update)
 ```

+If you get an error during building the carthage libraries [this](https://stackoverflow.com/questions/40743713/command-line-tool-error-xcrun-error-unable-to-find-utility-xcodebuild-n) might help you.

 ## Getting ready for development

 We have a `master` and a `development` branch in this repository.
 The `master` branch is responsible for all the releases.
 We push to this branch only if we release a new version.
 The development (as the name suggests) is for developing.